prabha-lead/docs-for-best-practicing-tools/git-best-practice.md

 ## Branch Naming convention

 A branch name convention is used to avoid confusion and make it simple for team members to recognise the work that is linked.
+Branch names should be in kebab case, all small case and words separated by `-`

 <span style="color:red">Don't</span>